Lynch Syndrome - Hereditary Nonpolyposis Colorectal Cancer (HNPCC)

 Does not detect which MMR protein is deficient

-Use when MLH1 loss is identified by IHC; perform before germline testing (see Diagnosis)
+Use when the absence of MLH1 expression is identified by IHC; perform before germline testinga (refer to the Diagnosis section)

 If either BRAF V600E variant or MLH1 promoter methylation is positive, cancer is likely sporadic CRC